python/typing_extensions/README.md

 - Enable experimentation with new type system PEPs before they are accepted and added to the `typing` module.

-New features may be added to `typing_extensions` as soon as they are specified in a PEP that has been added to the [python/peps](https://github.com/python/peps) repository.
-If the PEP is accepted, the feature will then be added to `typing` for the next CPython release.
-No typing PEP has been rejected so far, so we haven't yet figured out how to deal with that possibility.

-Starting with version 4.0.0, `typing_extensions` uses
+`typing_extensions` uses
 [Semantic Versioning](https://semver.org/).
 The
-major version is incremented for all backwards-incompatible changes.
+major version will be incremented only for backwards-incompatible changes.
 Therefore, it's safe to depend on `typing_extensions` like this: `typing_extensions >=x.y, <(x+1)`,
 where `x.y` is the first version that includes all features you need.

 `typing_extensions` supports Python versions 3.7 and higher.
-In the future, support for older Python versions will be dropped some time after that version reaches end of life.

 ## Included items